 Declan Burke is a non-executive director of LCCC and ESC.
 He is also Director, Nuclear Projects & Development at BEIS, where he has held senior positions for a number of years.
 Declan has considerable experience in the electricity industry, with his work including energy strategy and clean electricity deployment (e.g. renewables and Carbon Capture Usage and Storage (CCUS)), Electricity Market Reform and civil nuclear projects.
 Declan has also worked for UK Government Investments, who are responsible for managing HMG’s interest in publicly owned companies.
 Prior to joining the civil service, Declan was a Vice President in the Mergers & Acquisitions team at Deutsche Bank.

 Amanda Aldridge is a non-executive director of LCCC and ESC.
-She is a non-executive director of Headlam Group plc and Impact Healthcare REIT plc, where she is also chair of the audit committee, and Brunner Investment Trust plc, where she is audit committee chair designate.
-Amanda is on the Regulated Board of Places for People Group Limited and a non-executive director of two of its subsidiaries.
+She is also a non-executive director and audit committee chair of Headlam Group plc, Impact Healthcare REIT plc and The Brunner investment Trust plc.
+Amanda has previously been on the Regulated Board of Places for People Group Limited and a non-executive director of two of its subsidiaries.
 Amanda is a chartered accountant and brings broad financial, risk and governance experience as well as her experience of other sectors.
 Amanda spent her executive career of some 30 years with KPMG (as a partner for some 20 years) before retiring from the firm in 2017.

-She has over two decades’ experience in the provision of expert legal counsel for businesses, with over half of that spent at Vodafone Group where she led the Corporate and Commercial legal team, including on transactions such as the acquisition of Vodafone India and the disposal of Verizon Wireless.
-She has also overseen Vodafone’s seamless transition to remote working and the implementation of Brexit for the Group.
+She has over two decades’ experience in the provision of expert legal counsel for businesses, with much of that spent at Vodafone where she led the Corporate and Commercial legal team, including on ground-breaking transactions such as the acquisition of Vodafone India and the disposal of Verizon Wireless.
+Latterly she was on the board of Vodafone UK where she was responsible for a wide portfolio including external communications, security, regulation, government affairs and legal.

 Helen is a strong believer in the power of businesses to drive positive change, from the empowerment of women to the treatment of mental health in the workplace and is a director of the Employers' Initiative on Domestic Abuse.
 Helen was awarded an OBE in the 2019 honours list for services to business and equality.